VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Conclusion

-By going through this sample package's code, you've learned how to customize most aspects of Nova without having to modify any of Nova's original code.
+By going through this sample package's code, you've learned how to customize most aspects of Vulcan without having to modify any of Vulcan's original code.

-You can now use that newfound knowledge to build your app, or even create new themes and plugins to add to the Nova ecosystem.
+You can now use that newfound knowledge to build your app, or even create new themes and plugins to add to the Vulcan ecosystem.
 The rest is up to you!